 We ended the weekend by painting rocks, each of us choosing a word or phrase to represent our experience.
 They ranged from “trust your story” to “humor rocks” to “tribe.”

 I’ve thought a lot about the word “tribe” and what it means to writers, who spend so much of our time as solitary, sometimes crazy creatures, bent over our keyboards, wracking our brains for just the right word, often doubting ourselves.
 During the retreat, I not only found a “tribe,” I also was reminded that writing takes courage.
 Sharing the story that only you can write takes courage.

 Stepping back — so hard to do when we all have busy, complicated lives — can make a huge difference in your energy, your perspective, and of course, hopefully, your work.

 For more info on upcoming retreats as well as classes and events at The Writing Barn, check the website.
 More photos from the retreat weekend can be found on The Writing Barn Facebook page.

-Michele Weber Hurwitz is the author of The Summer I Saved the World in 65 Days and Calli Be Gold, both from Wendy Lamb Books.
-She still has a copy of Green Darkness in case you want to borrow it.
-Find her at micheleweberhurwitz.com.
+Michele Weber Hurwitz is the author of The Summer I Saved the World in 65 Days and Calli Be Gold, both from Wendy Lamb Books/Penguin Random House.
+Both books are on state award lists.
+Find Michele at micheleweberhurwitz.com.